restoreddev/phpapprentice/chapters/interfaces.md

-The word "interface" is a confusing term because it is used for so many different concepts.
+The word `interface` is a confusing term because it is used for so many different concepts.
 Most often, we use it to describe the appearance of an app and how a user interacts with it.
 However, in PHP, an interface is a special construct that acts as a contract for classes.
 An interface defines what methods a class should have.